French Riviera Travel Guide

-Best of all, it’s thought to be one of the warmest places on the coastline with over 316 days of sunshine a year!
-This means it’s the perfect place to visit in the French Riviera at any time of year and it’s the perfect place to grow lemons.
-The town is very proud of this and you can find every type of lemon product imaginable.
+Best of all, it’s thought to be one of the warmest places on the coastline, with over 316 days of sunshine a year!
+This means it’s the perfect place to visit the French Riviera at any time of year, and it’s the perfect place to grow lemons.
+The town is very proud of this, and you can find every type of lemon product imaginable.
 There’s even a lemon festival held every year at the end of February.

 Did you know?
 Menton is so close to the border of Italy that it can feel more Italian than French.
 Hello, pizza, pasta, and gelato!